Safe speeds

 Changes to speed limits

-We're lowering speed limits because if you hit someone at 30mph they're five times more likely to die than if you hit them at 20mph.
+We're introducing safer speed limits because if you hit someone at 30mph they're five times more likely to die than if you hit them at 20mph.

 The work is part of the Mayor's Vision Zero policy which aims to see no one killed or seriously injured on our roads by 2041.

-Safer speeds made a large portion of London safer for people to live, work and commute, encouraging more Londoners out of their cars to walk, cycle and use public transport.
+Safer speeds make London safer for people to live, work and commute, encouraging more Londoners out of their cars to walk, cycle and use public transport.
 More people using healthier and more sustainable forms of travel is vital to reducing congestion and air pollution.

 We will closely monitor changes we make to our roads.
 This may include looking at possible effects on nearby roads as needed.
 You can see more of our work and research into reducing road danger on the Road safety data page.